TomAnthony/itermocil/README.md

 iTermocil is inspired by and compatible with [teamocil](https://github.com/remiprev/teamocil), allowing anyone with teamocil files to execute those files natively in iTerm2, without needing tmux or any other dependency.

-If you are using the iTerm 2.9 beta then see then notes section below.

 ![Example](https://raw.githubusercontent.com/TomAnthony/itermocil/master/itermocil.gif)

 ## Installing iTermocil